awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

 - [Book-Trading-Club ★0](https://github.com/mubaidr/Book-Trading-Club) - Trade or loan books with other book readers in your area.
 Built using nodejs and vuejs2
 - [vuejs-extension-pack vscode ★4](https://github.com/mubaidr/vuejs-extension-pack) - An extension packf or vscode with popular VS Code extensions for Vue.js development.
 - [vue2-text-swimlane ★0](https://github.com/mubaidr/vue-swimlane) - A Text Swimlane plugin for Vue.js
+- [Wiki.js ★539](https://github.com/Requarks/wiki) - A modern, lightweight and powerful wiki app built on NodeJS, Git and Markdown

 ### Commercial Products